KunalDJoshi/Single-page-resume-website/README.md

 # Single-page-resume-website
-A single page, a multi-section webiste using HTML and CSS, inlucing information about my professional experience and education.
+A single page, a multi-section website using HTML and CSS, including information about my professional experience and education.